mehulagg/gitlab/doc/user/admin_area/settings/project_integration_management.md

 default settings also enables the integration for all projects that didn't have it already enabled.

-It is only possible to inherit the complete settings for an integration, per-field inheritance is [planned](https://gitlab.com/groups/gitlab-org/-/epics/2137).
+Only the complete settings for an integration can be inherited.
+Per-field inheritance is [planned](https://gitlab.com/groups/gitlab-org/-/epics/2137).

 ## Manage instance-level default settings for a project integration **(CORE ONLY)**